smuehlh/transgenes/README.md

 ## Web interface

-A basic rails web service for interacting with the sequence optimizer.
+[transgene-design](http://transgene-design.bath.ac.uk/) is a basic rails web service for interacting with the sequence optimizer.

 ### Requirements

 - Rails 4.2
 - Ruby 2.4
+- SQLite 3

+or, alternatively:
+- Docker

 ### Deployment